HHS/simpler-grants-gov/documentation/decisions/adr/00NN-backend-prod-server.md

   - Simple and light on resources, written in C
   - Highly compatible with most Python tooling
 - **Cons**
-  - Does not run on Windows 🧐
+  - Does not run on Windows without WSL 🧐

 #### [Waitress](https://github.com/Pylons/waitress)